lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

 Host
 ----

-The LOCKSS system runs in a **64-bit Linux** host (physical or virtual).

-See the next section (:doc:`os`) for operating system choices.
+The LOCKSS system runs on a physical or virtual host running the **Linux kernel version 5.4 or later** [#fnkernel]_.
+The :doc:`os` section lists numerous suitable operating system choices, including many versions of AlmaLinux OS, Arch Linux, CentOS Stream, Debian, Fedora Linux, Linux Mint, OpenSUSE, Oracle Linux, Red Hat Enterprise Linux (RHEL), Rocky Linux, SUSE Linux Enterprise Server (SLES), Ubuntu, and others.

 ---
 CPU
 ---

-The CPU requirements depend on which components of the LOCKSS system you choose to run.
-We recommend **4 CPU cores**, preferably 8.
+The LOCKSS system runs on a **64-bit CPU** with at least **4 CPU cores**, preferably 8, depending on which components of the LOCKSS system you choose to run.

 ------
 Memory